chrisjbryant/errant/README.md

 ### Annotator Objects

-An Annotator object is the main interface for ERRANT.
+An Annotator object is the main interface for SERRANT.

 #### Methods